 The accounting major at Washington and Lee University builds on the liberal arts course foundation, increasing analytical and communication skills while providing knowledge necessary to work in any number of business areas.
-Majors take a combination of accounting, economics, and business administration courses which prepares them for a variety of jobs.
+Majors take a combination of accounting & finance, economics, and business administration courses which prepares them for a variety of jobs.

 Departments and Programs

 The Business Administration Department's role in the education of students in the liberal arts tradition in the Williams School at Washington and Lee University emphasizes written and verbal communication, development of student understanding of business theory and practice as well as connections between business and other fields, and importance of serving society with vision and integrity.